QuantEcon/lecture-python.myst/lectures/newton_method.md

 ## Fixed Point Computation Using Newton's Method

-In this section, we will solve the fixed point of the law of motion for capital under the Solow model.
+In this section, we will solve the fixed point of the law of motion for capital in the setting of the [Solow growth model](https://en.wikipedia.org/wiki/Solow%E2%80%93Swan_model).

 We will inspect the fixed point visually, solve it by successive approximation, and then apply Newton's method to achieve faster convergence.

 (solow)=
 ### The Solow Model

-Assuming Cobb-Douglas production technology, the law of motion for capital is
+In the Solow growth model, assuming Cobb-Douglas production technology and zero population growth, the law of motion for capital is

 ```{math}
 :label: motion_law